 Externally rubefacient, antiseptic, analgesic, counter-irritant, vasostimulant activity.

-Arthritis (topically), myalgia (topically), poor or impaired peripheral circulation, intermittent claudication, diabetic foot pain, neuralgia (topically), digestive weakness, hypochlorhydria, to assist weight loss.
+Arthritis (topically), myalgia (topically), reduced or impaired peripheral circulation, intermittent claudication, diabetic foot pain, neuralgia (topically), digestive weakness, hypochlorhydria, to assist weight loss.

 Arthritis, diabetic neuropathy, and sore muscles